Eyelid Lift Before After

 Non-Surgical Options

-- Non-invasive Devices: Eyelid lifting strips or special glasses with a lifting support can hold the eyelid in a better position for temporary relief.
+• Non-invasive Devices: Eyelid lifting strips or special glasses with a lifting support can hold the eyelid in a better position for temporary relief.

 Surgical Options

-- Blepharoplasty (Eyelid Surgery): A common and effective procedure to remove excess skin, fat and muscle from the upper or lower eyelids.
+• Blepharoplasty (Eyelid Surgery): A common and effective procedure to remove excess skin, fat and muscle from the upper or lower eyelids.
 Recovery is quick and results are long lasting.

-- Lifting Procedures: For some patients, a lateral brow lift or endoscopic brow lift may be more appropriate especially if the heaviness is more related to the brow than the eyelid itself.
+• Lifting Procedures: For some patients, a lateral brow lift or endoscopic brow lift may be more appropriate especially if the heaviness is more related to the brow than the eyelid itself.

 Droopy Eyelid Recovery and Aftercare

-After any droopy eyelid treatment, especially surgery, patients can expect some bruising, swelling or mild discomfort.
+After any eyelid treatment, especially surgery, patients can expect some bruising, swelling or mild discomfort.
 Cold compresses, rest and prescribed medications can help.
-Dr. Douglas recommends no strenuous activity for at least a week after surgery and all follow up appointments to ensure proper healing.
+Dr. Douglas recommends avoiding strenuous activity for at least a week after surgery and all follow up appointments to ensure proper healing.
 Most patients are back to normal in 10-14 days with results continuing to improve over time.

 Contact Dr. Douglas Today For Your Thyroid Eye Disease Consultation!